deeptools/pyGenomeTracks/docs/content/installation.rst

 Command line installation using ``pip``
 -----------------------------------------

-Install deepTools using the following command:
+Install pyGenomeTracks using the following command:
 ::

 	$ pip install pyGenomeTracks